 Often in small business sales, buyers are not concerned about competition or assume that the seller will not want to compete.
 Careful buyers must ensure that reasonable restraints are in place to protect their newly acquired asset.

-LegalVision’s lawyers have decades of experience under their belts in advising clients on buying a business and protecting their assets.
+LegalVision’s business purchase lawyers have decades of experience under their belts in advising clients on buying a business and protecting their assets.
 Please get in touch if you have any questions or would like to chat about your upcoming purchase!